denizy97/NF-imitation/README.md

 # NF-imitation
 This makes 2 Novint Falcon devices imitate each other.
+(You can add more devices technically but didn't test.)

 They send each other their positions, then create a spring between their current position and the position they receive from the other.